 Stores the generated key pair in the default host key directory (/etc/ssh2 on Unix, "<INSTALLDIR> \SSH Tectia Server" on Windows).
-Specify the -P option to store the private key with an empty passphrase.
+By default stores the private key with an empty passphrase or if in FIPS mode with random passphrase in <privatekey>.pass.
+Use --prompt-pass option to prompt for the passphrase in --hostkey mode.

+'''

 -i file

+'''